HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 That said, we see a broad adoption and variety of microdata types.
 Of note:

 * `Organization` (4.02%), which typically describes the company which _publishes_ the website, the _manufacturer_ of a product, the _employer_ of an author, or similar.
-* `CreativeWork` (2.14%) the most generic 'parent' type to describe all written and visual content; e.g., blog posts, images, video, music, art.
+* `CreativeWork` (2.14%) the most generic 'parent' type to describe all written and visual content (e.g., blog posts, images, video, music, art).
 * `BlogPosting` (1.34%), which describes an individual blog post (which commonly also identifies a `Person` as an author).
-* `Person` (1.37%) which is often used to describe content authors and people related to the page (e.g., the publisher of the website, the owner of the publishing organization, the individual selling a product, etc).
+* `Person` (1.37%) which is often used to describe content authors and people related to the page (e.g., the publisher of the website, the owner of the publishing organization, the individual selling a product, etc.).
 * `Product` (1.22%) and `Offer` (1.09%), which, when used together, describe a product which is available for purchase (typically with additional properties which describe pricing, reviews and availability).

 #### JSON-LD